Johann1993/project-Johias/README.md

 there are a dice cheat built in that always will give the highest value possible from the dice if one should feel the need to use it.

+Change highest possible dice value.

+There is an option to change the highest value of the dice if one feel like changing.
+If this is used, the player selects the option, inputs what amount you want to have as a max and hit enter, now the dice may roll from any number up to what you have chosen as max.

 Exit game and ongoing round.

 In main menu there will be an option to exit the program